Types of Appliances

 Retainers

 Retainers may be removable or fixed.
-They hold your teeth in their new, correct positions after your teeth have been straightened.
-Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
+They hold your teeth in their new, correct positions after they have been straightened.
+We will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.

 Separators or Spacers

-Separators are little rubber doughnuts that may be placed between your teeth to push them apart so that orthodontic bands may be placed during your next appointment.
+Separators are little rubber doughnuts that may be placed between your teeth to push them apart so orthodontic bands may be placed during your next appointment.
 The separators will be removed before we place the bands.
 Separators do not mix well with sticky foods, toothpicks, or floss.